SOC 2 Audit Firms

 • Website: controllogics.com

-• Founders / Leaders: Co-founder Homan Lajevardi, a director with over 15 years of SOX and IT audit experience and former Protiviti consultant; joined by director Dena Dahlquist, who has more than 25 years of experience in audit and fraud detection
+• Founders / Leaders: Co-founder Homan Lajevardi, a director with over 15 years of SOX and IT audit experience and former Protiviti consultant

 Key SOC 2 features

-• Boutique service – streamlined structure and direct client access result in efficient, personalized audits.
+• Boutique service: Efficient structure and direct client access lead to precise, personalized audits.

 Pros